wongsingfo/comp-sys/docs/net-sys/sql.md

 - Physical data independence: Can change how data is organized on disk without affecting applications
 - Logical data independence: Can change the logical schema without affecting applications (not 100%... consider updates)

-## Transactions

-A set of instructions that must be executed all or nothing.
-Some properties:

-- ACID
-  - Atomicity
-  - Consistency: bring the database from one valid state to another
-  - Isolation: ensures that concurrent execution of transactions leaves the database in the same state that would have been obtained if the transactions were executed sequentially
-  - Durability: A committed transaction will remain committed even in the case of a system failure
-- Serialization
-- recovery

 ## Query